China's Xi preaches diversification in gambling hub Macau

 Chui said the government would continue to give priority to stable development and the orderly adjustment of the economic structure.

-Xi’s visit comes as Macau has been battered by his pervasive anti-corruption campaign, with revenues for 2014 expected to drop for the first time since casinos were liberalized over a decade ago.
+Xi’s visit comes as Macau has been battered by his pervasive anti-corruption campaign, with revenues for 2014 expected to drop for the first time since casinos were liberalised over a decade ago.

 High-roller gamblers have increasingly steered clear of Macau, on the mouth of the Pearl River delta, unnerved by the increased scrutiny of the gaming industry as Xi’s anti-graft drive shows no signs of let-up.